 The component measures the average annual growth of the money supply in the last five years minus average annual growth of real GDP in the last ten years.
-The M1 money-supply figures were used to measure the growth rate of the money supply.
+Countries where growth of the money supply greatly exceeds growth of real output receive lower ratings.
+The M1 money supply (basically defined as checkable deposits plus currency in circulation) figures were used to measure the growth rate of the money supply.
 The rating is equal to: $(V{max} - V_i) / (V{max} - V{min})$ multiplied by 10. $V_i$ represents the average annual growth rate of the money supply during the last five years adjusted for the growth of real GDP during the previous ten years.
 The values for $V{min}$ and $V{max}$ were set at zero and 50%, respectively.
-Therefore, if the adjusted growth rate of the money supply during the last five years was zero, indicating that money growth was equal to the longterm growth of real output, the formula generates a rating of 10.
+Therefore, if the adjusted growth rate of the money supply during the last five years was zero, indicating that money growth was equal to the long-term growth of real output, the formula generates a rating of 10.
 Ratings decline as the adjusted growth of the money supply increases toward 50%.
-When the adjusted annual growth of the money supply is equal to (or greater than) 50%, a rating of zero results.
+When the adjusted annual money growth is equal to (or greater than) 50%, a rating of zero results.

-Sources World Bank, World Development Indicators (various issues); International Monetary Fund, International Financial Statistics (various issues); United Nations National Accounts.
+Sources World Bank, World Development Indicators; International Monetary Fund, International Financial Statistics; United Nations National Accounts.